Root Zone pH Monitoring

 Setup:

-• Growing Medium: Peat, Perlite, Calcitic Lime
+- Growing Medium: Peat, Perlite, Dolomite Lime

-• Osmocote 15-9-12
+- Osmocote 15-9-12

-• Reverse Osmosis Filtered Water
+- Reverse Osmosis Filtered Water

-• Gen Hydro pH Up
+- Gen Hydro pH Up

-In this scenario the growing medium is pH adjusted and stabilized with powdered lime (6.4) and the water is pH adjusted to 6.4 for optimum nutrient availability (read more about buffering peat).
+In this scenario the growing medium is pH adjusted and stabilized with Dolomite lime (6.4) and the water is pH adjusted to 6.4 for optimum nutrient availability (read more about buffering peat).
 Osmocote is mixed into the top layer of growing medium per instructions on bag.
 Pretty simple, now all that is needed is regular watering using pH adjusted RO water…right?
 The grower in this scenario will develop a nutrient lock out problem due to drifting root zone pH that will get progressively worse over time.
 The problem in this scenario is that pouring the pH adjusted water over the acidic Osmocote in the soil will lower the pH in the root zone leaving the plants to sit in an increasingly acidic nutrient solution after watering.
 So the grower using this setup forgot to account for Osmocotes acidic pH.
 The fix for this example is to adjust the pH of the RO water up to around 8-8.5.
 Now when that water passes over the acidic granules the resulting nutrient solution in the root zone will have a pH of around 6.4 which is better for your plants when grown in an inert medium like peat or coco.
 Read more about growing Cannabis with Time Release Nutrients like Osmocote.

 How to test the soil pH